zerotier/docs/docs/autogen/libzt/classes/structzts__netif__info__t.md

 ```

-A structure used to convey information about a virtual network interface (netif) to a user application.
+Structure used to convey information about a virtual network interface (netif) to a user application.

 ## Public Attributes Documentation